You want smart political talk without the meltdowns?

 Thanks for taking the call.

-You know, if they if they convict him, uh I just think it's gonna embolden more and more rioters.
+You know, if they convict him, I just think it's going to embolden more and more rioters.

-But it's those well, frankly, the ones the kind of people that got shot are the ones who are emboldened by uh, you know, this this protection to where, oh, if there's a there's not gonna be anybody out there with guns because of this verdict, everyone, you know, the the law followers are gonna be too scared to come out with a gun now.
+But it's those, well, frankly, the ones, the kind of people that got shot are the ones who are emboldened by this protection to where, oh, if there's not going to be anybody out there with guns because of this verdict, everyone, you know, the law followers are going to be too scared to come out with a gun now.

 I think people have been emboldened.

-No, no, very few people have ever been held accountable for the five hundred and thirty-five riots that killed dozens of Americans, injured thousands of cops, and caused billions and billions of dollars in financial losses for many businesses.
+Very few people have ever been held accountable for the 535 riots that killed dozens of Americans, injured thousands of cops, and caused billions and billions of dollars in financial losses for many businesses.

-Either they were robbed and and there was looting, or they were burned to the ground.
+Either they were robbed and there was looting or they were burned to the ground.

 Their businesses were burned to the ground.